Email notes to yourself from your phone using Google Sheets 📔

 When you click save, you will be asked to authorize your script.
 If you're not familiar with this process please refer to the tutorial on Authorizing Apps Scripts.
 Once you authorize, the trigger will be set up and will be displayed on the triggers page.

-Screenshot of the Apps Script script
+Screenshot of the Apps Script script's triggers page.
+There is one

 Try submitting your form now.
 If the trigger was set up correctly you should receive an email with your note.